 The Future of Contactless Touch

 We spoke with Atsushi Ishii, VP Engineering at Neonode, who develops contactless touch technologies.
-We asked him for his take on the future of contactless touch, how he sees the technology developing, and how Neonode solutions can advance a touch-free world.
+We asked for his take on the future of contactless touch, how he sees the technology developing, and how Neonode solutions can advance a touch-free world.

 Atsushi Ishii, VP Engineering at Neonode